adiwg/mdBook/mdtranslator/extend/addJsonReader.md

       end
    ````

+   * __Comment__ - The comments preceding an unpacking block describe where the element fits in the input metadata schema and has the following format:
-   * Comment format shows the {object being unpacked} - {object element being unpacked (which could be an object)} {object type if object} {[] if array} {(required) if required}.
+      * {object being unpacked} - {element being unpacked (which could be an object)} {object type if it is an object} {[] if an array} {(required) if required}.
+In 'Unpack array' example above:
-       * In the above example 'mdJson' is the object being unpacked.
+         * 'mdJson' is the object being unpacked;
-       * 'schema' is the 'mdJson' element being unpacked which happens to be an object of type 'schema'.
+         * 'contact' is the 'mdJson' element being unpacked which happens to be an array of objects of type 'contact'.
-       * The 'schema' object is required by the by the mdJson standard.
+         * The 'contact' object is required by the by the mdJson standard.

+   * __Testing__ - All element and object are tested as they are unpacked and any unexpected status reported via the response hash.
       * Test for empty and missing objects to avoid system and application error during processing.
-   * Since 'schema' is an object it will be passed to the Schema.unpack method for unpacking.
-   * If the returned object is valid, it is placed in the internal object.
-   * All element and object unpacking steps are tested and unexpected status reported via the response object.
-   * The testing code is isolated from the unpacking block.
+      * The testing code is isolated to a separate block immediately below the unpacking block.
 This makes the tests easy to find and maintain.
 Decisions can be made based on the unpack status, showAllTags, and status of other unpacked elements or objects as required.

-1.

 ### Testing